RESOLUTE™ absolute encoder system with RTLA30 linear scale

 RESOLUTE with Mitsubishi serial communications interface is available in rotary and linear forms.
-RESOLUTE is compatible with the J4 series of servo drives, and the MDS-D2/DH2/DM2/DJ drives for machine tool applications.
+RESOLUTE is compatible with the J4 and J5 series of servo drives, and the MDS-D2/DH2/DM2/DJ drives for machine tool applications.

 RESOLUTE with Panasonic serial communications interface is available in linear and rotary forms.
 Compatible with the A5 and A6 series of drivers, it provides high resolution repeatable feedback for better servo and speed control.